-To find counterexamples to Conjecture~\ref{conj:fibre}, we need to be able to take an edge $e$ in a one-vertex triangulation of a small Seifert fibre space, and determine whether $e$ is isotopic to a Seifert fibre.
-Since this is not easy to test conclusively, and since our main goal is to find a triangulation that definitely has no edges isotopic to Seifert fibres, we use an algorithm that only gives conclusive answers in one direction: certifying that an edge is \emph{not} isotopic to a Seifert fibre.
+To find counterexamples to Conjecture~\ref{conj:fibre}, we need to be able to take an edge $e$ in a one-vertex triangulation of a small Seifert fibre space, and determine whether $e$ is a Seifert fibre edge.
+Since this is not easy to test conclusively, and since our main goal is to find a triangulation that definitely has no Seifert fibre edges, we use an algorithm (see Algorithm~\ref{algm:seifert}) that only gives conclusive answers in one direction: certifying that an edge is \emph{not} isotopic to a Seifert fibre.

 Throughout this section, let $\mathcal{T}$ be a one-vertex triangulation of an irreducible small Seifert fibre space that is neither a lens space nor a prism manifold, and fix an edge $e$ of $\mathcal{T}$.
-(Recall from our discussion in section~\ref{subsec:sfs} that $\mathcal{T}$ must be fibred over $S^2$ with three exceptional fibres, and that this is the unique Seifert fibration on $\mathcal{T}$.)
+(Recall from our discussion in Section~\ref{subsec:sfs} that $\mathcal{T}$ must be fibred over $S^2$ with three exceptional fibres, and that this is the unique Seifert fibration on $\mathcal{T}$.)
 The first step of our algorithm is to build a triangulation $\mathcal{D}$ of the $3$-manifold obtained by deleting a small solid torus neighbourhood of $e$.
-From here, our strategy is to take a list of normal surfaces that are guaranteed to occur in $\mathcal{D}$ if $e$ is isotopic to a Seifert fibre, and check whether all such surfaces occur in $\mathcal{D}$.
+From here, our strategy is to take a list of normal surfaces that are guaranteed to occur in $\mathcal{D}$ if $e$ is a Seifert fibre edge, and check whether all such surfaces occur in $\mathcal{D}$; if any of these surfaces are missing, then we know for sure that $e$ is not a Seifert fibre edge.
 This strategy appears to be effective as long as we use a sufficiently exhaustive list of surfaces.